 The most important attribute an intern should have is an ability to relate well with the students – to “hang out” with the kids.
 Students sometimes describe good interns as “bridges” between staff and students – not quite students, but not exactly the typical staff either.
 Spending time with students at the house, during free time, etc., as a friend, is important, as is having the ability to assert oneself as a staff person.
 In light of this, an energetic and outgoing personality is helpful.
 A background in the following areas might be helpful for the intern, though they are not requirements: art, music, drama, dance, outdoor education, agriculture and gardening, psychology, sociology, and general education.

-Interns receive receive room and board, as well as a small stipend of about $420/month.
+AMS interns work full time, with the same time off as staff.
+The intern receives room and board and a small stipend of about $420/month.
 The position also affords the following:

 Hands-on experience with alternative education, working with adolescents and consensus decision-making

 Freedom to take initiative, to pursue one's own interests, and to take on responsibility